iOghenetega/School/README.md

 To use this API, follow these steps:

-1. Open the PythonAnywhere web app on your browser: [INSERT DEPLOYED APP URL HERE]
+1. Open the PythonAnywhere web app on your browser: [http://oghenetega.pythonanywhere.com/]

 2. Create an admin or student account:
     - Click 'admin' to reveal a dropdown menu of administration routes, then register an admin account via the '/admin/register' route